Food Defense procedure: introduction

 • Preparation for potential tampering or other malicious, criminal, or terrorist activity

-• Responsibility for security is assigned to management.
+• Responsibility for is assigned to management.

-• The evacuation plan for the emergency evacuation has been drawn up, including the prevention of breaches of safety regulations during the evacuation.
+• The evacuation plan for the emergency evacuation has been drawn up, including the of breaches of safety regulations during the evacuation.

-• All floor plans and production schedules are kept in a secure outside the company by means of the backup procedure at certified companies.
+• All floor plans and production schedules are kept in a secure location outside the company by means of the backup procedure at certified companies.

 • We are familiar with the emergency aid system in the municipality.

-• The recall procedure provides company management with 24-hour contact for local, state, and nation police/fire/rescue / public health/security services.
+• The recall procedure provides company management with 24-hour contact information for local, state, and nation police/fire/rescue / public health/security services.

 • With the recall procedure, we inform employees who should notify management about any safety problems (24-hour contacts).